 Data occurrence analysis

-The database of occurrence and co-occurrence includes 12 crop aggregations: barley, buckwheat, cereals, maize, oat, rice, rye, sorghum, spelt, triticale, wheat and others (millet and soy); occurrence data of each mycotoxin, stratified by crop, were extracted and analysed.
+The database of occurrence and co-occurrence includes 12 crop aggregations: barley, buckwheat, cereals, maize, oat, rice, rye, sorghum, spelt, triticale, wheat and others (millet and soy); often in the case of mixed cereal-grains based commodities, the main ingredients were not indicated.
+For this reason, ‘cereals’ was kept as one commodity category, intended as mixed cereals.
+Occurrence data of each mycotoxin, stratified by crop, were extracted and analysed.
 Only records reporting concentration value (data at sample level) or mean value (aggregate data) were extracted.
 Values lower than LOD (limit of detection) or lower than LOQ (limit of quantification) were not included in the analysis, but tracked (<LOD = -1; <LOQ = -2) for further processing.
 Nonlinear regression analysis was applied in order to find out the distribution type that best reflects each mycotoxin-crop dataset block in order to build a reliable reference distribution useful to assess the related risk exposure.
 Weibull, gamma, lognormal and normal distributions were tested for each data block and the benchmark with empirical data was done by using:

 - histogram and theoretical densities plot